LaWebcapsule/directus9/docs/reference/filter-rules.md

 ---
-description: REST and GraphQL API documentation for filter rules in Directus.
+description: REST and GraphQL API documentation for filter rules in Directus9.
 readTime: 5 min read
 ---